rh-mobb/documentation/content/docs/aro/private_endpoint/index.md

 * Note if you would like to dynamically provision the storage account using the CSI provisioner skip the first step

-1. storage account and attach the private endpoint to it
+1. Create the storage account and attach the private endpoint to it

 ```bash
 az storage account create \